-This version of AIX 5L Version 5.2 introduces support for the Mozilla 1.7.3 Web browser as the new default browser for AIX.
+AIX 5L Version 5.2 with the 5200-04 Recommended Maintenance package introduces support for the Mozilla 1.4.2 Web browser as the new default browser for AIX.

 This AIX 5.2 maintenance package does not automatically change the default browser to Mozilla for existing AIX 5.2 installations.
 Instead, it adds Mozilla as an option to the system management tools to help facilitate this task.